venoajie/my-ai-assistant/docs/installation.md

 ## Method 3: Project Bootstrap (Automated Setup)

-The fastest way to configure your project is to use the provided `Makefile`.
-This will interactively prompt you for necessary details and create all the required configuration files for you, perfectly setting up the secure two-file model.
+The fastest way to configure your project for **RAG indexing** is to use the provided `Makefile`.
+This will create all the required configuration files for you.

 1.  **Copy the Makefile:** Copy the `Makefile` from the AI Assistant repository into the root of your project.
 2.  **Run the Setup Command:**